Introduction to Expressive Arts Therapy

 Payment Plans & Student Discounts Available

-This training is for psychologists, therapists, social workers, counselors, life coaches, healers, activists, teaching artists, group facilitators, and other mental health professionals.
+This training is for psychologists, therapists, social workers, counselors, and other mental health professionals.

 OUR CREATIVE JOURNEY